Top 34 Free Things To Do in Singapore (Apr 2024): Easter Egg-stravaganza Farmers’ Market, Magic Hour at Raffles Hotel, And More

 These days, there’s an easier, non-virtual way to make friends.
 Friendzone hosts community-building gatherings for young adults to connect with each other and develop friendships.
 They believe that Singapore is, and I quote, “full of diversity and interesting people that just haven’t met yet”.
 If you don’t agree, maybe you should give one of their sessions a try.

-This month, there are 3 Friendzone sessions planned for the topics of hobbies, careers, and success:
+This month, there are 2 Friendzone sessions planned for the topics of careers, friendships and relationships:

 Session Date and time Venue and address